piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

     ! =============================================================================== !
     ProjectName       = landau_damping      !
 Project name that is used for naming state files doPrintStatusLine = T                   !
-Output live of ETA TrackingMethod    = refmapping
+Output live of ETA

-where, among others, the polynomial degree $N$, the path to the mesh file `MeshFile`, project name and the option to print the ETA to the terminal output in each time step.
+where, among others, the polynomial degree $N$ (results in a spatial order of convergence of $N+1$), the path to the mesh file
+`MeshFile`, project name and the option to print the ETA to the terminal output in each time step.

 The temporal parameters of the simulation are controlled via

     ! =============================================================================== !
     !
 CALCULATION
     ! =============================================================================== !
     ManualTimeStep  = 0.1 !
-Fixed pre-defined time step only when using the Poisson solver.
-Maxwell solver calculates dt that considers the CFL criterion tend            = 5e1 !
+Fixed pre-defined time step only when using the Poisson solver. tend            = 5e1 !
 Final simulation time Analyze_dt      = 1   !
-Simulation time between analysis IterDisplayStep = 10  !
+Simulation time between analysis output to .h5
+    IterDisplayStep = 10  !
 Number of iterations between terminal output showing the current time step iteration

 where the time step for the field and particle solver is set via `ManualTimeStep`, the final simulation time `tend`, the time